-Siblings often living in different locations have differing opinions on what real estate agency to use, what the property is worth, whether to get a property valuation, when to sell and how to avoid exhorbitant real estate commission and fees.
+Siblings often living in different locations, have differing opinions on what real estate agency is best to use, what the property is worth to sell, whether to get a property valuation, when to sell the house and how to avoid exhorbitant real estate commission and fees.
 All crucial decisions and information we have at our finger tips additional to vetting licensed real estate agents NZ-wide.

 We can help you prepare well to sell a deceased estate property in a streamlined manner with due diligence at the forefront.

 Find out how we vet real estate agents at no cost to vendors.

 TIPS TO PLAN FOR A DECEASED ESTATE SALE IN NZ

 - Don’t market the home as a 'deceased estate' sale.
 It is far better to pick out its most attractive features and highlight those as you would for any other property sale such as the no. or size of rooms, location to schools or land size.
 Property features will likely attract a higher volume of interest.